1Dedios/gpa-calculator/README.md

 # gpa-calculator

-GPA calculator written in C#.
+GPA calculator written in C#

 ## Parameters of this Application:

 - You're given the student's name and class information.
 - Each class has a name, the student's grade, and the number of credit hours for that class.